 Varma’s preparation for unsettled and exceptional circumstances

-Contingency operations secure critical activities in exceptional circumstances and normal activities in seriously disturbed conditions.
+Contingency operations secure critical activities in exceptional circumstances and in serious disturbances within normal circumstances.
 Also in exceptional circumstances or when threatened by them, Varma will fulfil its statutory and contractual obligations as comprehensively and for as long as possible.
-In co-operation with other players, banks, authorities, and the service security organisation, priority will be given to securing services connected with citizens’ income security.
+In co-operation with other operators, banks, authorities, and the emergency supply organisation, priority will be given to securing services connected with citizens' income security.

 Varma has a recovery plan for situations where IT is disrupted and a contingency plan approved by the Board of Directors, which is supplemented by detailed plans prepared by different functions.
 A contingency unit, which the managers of core functions belong to, coordinates the activities in possible contingencies.